Australia's crackdown on property lending fuels lucrative debt market

 That caused a sharp pullback in construction lending by mainstream banks and once rampant buying interest from Chinese flittered away, hitting developers and opening up a funding gap.

-Feeling the squeeze from the measures, Australia's only listed developer, McGrath, issued a profit warning last month.
+Feeling the squeeze from the measures, Australia's only listed developer, McGrath Ltd, issued a profit warning last month.

 He declined to identify the projects because they were private.
 But he said one of them had been unable to secure bank loans because many of its apartments had been pre-sold to Chinese buyers, who are finding it more difficult to take money out of China because of tight capital controls and who face stiff taxes on purchasing new property from Australian authorities.